Real Estate Investment Audit Colombia — Lynceus Law Firm

 Buyers Planning to Sell

 When a foreign buyer sells a Colombian property, the transaction involves capital gains tax calculation, FDI registration update, and repatriation of funds through the authorized foreign exchange channel.
 A property with incorrect or incomplete legal documentation at the time of sale creates delays, complications, and potential DIAN exposure.
-A real estate investment audit Colombia before listing confirms the property is in good legal order for a clean sale.
+A real estate investment audit in Colombia before listing confirms the property is in good legal order for a clean sale.

-Buyers Who Inherited or Were Gifted Property
+Buyers Who Inherited or Received Property as a Gift

 Our Process — Real Estate Investment Audit Colombia in 3 Steps